 This is an opportunity for the students to demonstrate to their dissertation committee that they understand the current research in their area of interest, and can formulate a thesis topic and a workable approach to the research.
 Committee members should have opportunities for in-depth discussions in the preparation of the proposal.
 The proposal is an opportunity for the student to demonstrate their verbal and written communication skills.
 Acceptance of the dissertation proposal is a significant milestone in the dissertation process.

 Every student will be required to form a dissertation committee after they have passed their qualifying (comprehensive) examination and before they defend their dissertation proposal.
 The committee will be comprised of a minimum of four members, all of whom must be approved by the Ph.D.
 Program Committee.
 It will be chaired by the student's research advisor.
 One committee member will be external to the Ph.D. program.
 Initially, this will be a faculty member engaged in research at the Daytona Beach Campus of Embry-Riddle.
 Later, the possibility will be entertained that the external committee member will be an invited expert in the particular research field from a nationally renowned university or other research institution.
-The committee will be charged with monitoring student progress and examining student performance in their research through their dissertation proposal defense, seminars, their written dissertation and their dissertation verbal defense.
+The committee will be charged with monitoring student progress and examining student performance in their research through their dissertation proposal defense, seminars, and their written dissertation and dissertation verbal defense.
 When requested (by the student or advisor), the committee will also evaluate other student accomplishments related to research, such as accepted or published peer-reviewed journal and proceedings papers.
-The committee will meet at least once a semester.
+The committee will meet at least once per semester.

 At least once a year, students will be asked to give seminars on research topics which are pertinent to their research activities.
 Such seminars help demonstrate both scientific maturity, as well as verbal communication skills.
-Student progress will be monitored and appropriate feedback will be given both to the student (self-improvement) and to the dissertation committee (evaluation).
+Student progress will be monitored and appropriate feedback will be given to both the student (self-improvement) and to the Dissertation Committee (evaluation).

-A dissertation is a major writing accomplishment and one that is heavily reviewed by the student's dissertation committee.
+A dissertation is a major writing accomplishment and one that is heavily reviewed by the student's Dissertation Committee.
 It is also a major presentation accomplishment, because students are under pressure to respond quickly and accurately to all questions fielded by the committee and by others attending.

-Students will be strongly encouraged to present the results of their research at national (and international) conferences, to hone their presentation skills, to solicit feedback from other experts in the field and to strengthen their ties to the University and research communities.
+Students will be strongly encouraged to present the results of their research at national (and international) conferences, hone their presentation skills, solicit feedback from other experts in the field and to strengthen their ties to the University and research communities.
 Students will also be strongly encouraged to write the results of their research for publication in high-quality, peer-reviewed journals or proceedings.